Hero City of Ukraine: Hostomel

 The Battle of Antonov Airport began on February 24, 2022, during the 2022 Russian invasion of Ukraine.
 While initial assaults from Russian Airborne VDV units were repulsed by Ukrainian Forces, the airport eventually fell on February 25 following a second wave of forces.
-However, despite Russian control of the airport, Ukrainian forces continue to engage Russian units.

 The Antonov An-225 Mriya, the world's largest airplane, was at the airport at the time of the opening phase of the battle.
 It was initially confirmed to be intact by an Antonov pilot, despite the fighting.
 However, on February 27, Ukrainian officials reported that the Mriya had been destroyed by a Russian airstrike.
 On March 4, Russian state-owned television channel Channel One Russia aired footage showing that the Mriya had been destroyed.
 By April 2, the Russian army retreated and Hostomel was retaken by Ukrainian troops.